bitwarden/help/_articles/organizations/user-types-access-control.md

 popular: false
 tags: [user types, access control]
 order: "06"
+description: "A variety of user types and access controls can be applied to users in Bitwarden Organizations to manage permissions and access."
 ---

 Users in Bitwarden Organizations can be granted a variety of User Types and Access Controls in order to manage their permissions and access.
 You can set User Types and Access Controls when you [invite users to your Organization]({{site.baseurl}}/article/managing-users/), or at any time from the **Manage** &rarr; **People** screen in your Organization: